slaclab/pydm/_sources/tutorials/action/intro_python.rst.txt

 Writing The Code For Your Display
 ---------------------------------

-Python-based displays in PyDM are mostly just PyQt widgets with a few extra features on top.
-This guide expects that you have a basic familiarity with PyQt and Qt itself.
+Python-based displays in PyDM are mostly just Qt widgets with a few extra features on top.
+This guide expects that you have a basic familiarity with PyQt or PySide and Qt itself.
 Good resources for these topics are available online.
 The Qt documentation, especially, is very thorough, and will come in handy as you build your display.